Commuters on North-South Line hit by train delays during rush hour

 "We only want SMRT to alert us if (there's a) problem ...
 Almost every week we are late for work because of MRT train fault and no announcement."

+As of 10.30am, operator SMRT had not made any official announcements about a train delay on its social media pages.

-Another commuter, Mr Ishak Khan, said he got to Admiralty station at 8am and it took him 30 minutes to get onto the train towards Yio Chu Kang.
+Another commuter, Mr Ishak Khan, said he arrived at Admiralty station at 8am and it took him 30 minutes before he could get on the train towards Yio Chu Kang.
 An SMRT announcement stated that there was a track fault at Bishan, he said.

 Mr Jass Singh, who was also at Admiralty station, said the escalators there had stopped and there were snaking queues.
 He added that the stations were crowded from Woodlands to Newton.

-Some commuters took to social media to complain that they experienced much longer delays in their travel time than advised by announcements made at the stations.
+Some commuters took to social media to complain about the lack of official announcements from SMRT, while others said that they experienced much longer delays in their travel time than advised by announcements made at the stations.

-As of 9.40am, operator SMRT had not posted about Thursday's train delay on its social media pages.

 SMRT's train services have been plagued by delays and disruptions in recent months, including one caused by a flooding incident at Bishan station last month.
 The train operator also warned in July that the updating and testing of a new signalling system would take between four and six months to stabilise.